cvonholly/cycling_class_playlist_gen/README.md

 # Ultimate AI Cycling Class Playlist Generator
-A helpful tool to automatically create playlist's with the tracks fulfilling a number of characteristics such as BPM, length, energy and more.
+_this repo is in development and not ready yet to deploy_ A helpful tool to automatically create playlist's with the tracks fulfilling a number of characteristics such as BPM, length, energy and more.

 Manual [BPM Tap Tool](https://www.all8.com/tools/bpm.htm)